DerGuru/The-Resonant/Chapters/P2-01 - Between Storm and Step.md

 He *did* jiggle with kindness.
 The card was typed in a brave old font; a toner smear had dragged a photo into a gray comet.

 *Angle and contrast are salvageable,* RAE noted, speaking now through the rattling stapler on the counter.
-He tilted; a slanted symbol emerged—seven’s tail trying to be one.
+He tilted; a slanted symbol emerged - seven’s tail trying to be one.

-He copied the bin markers like unit numbers another department would sign for and turned a page—then stopped.
+He copied the bin markers like unit numbers another department would sign for and turned a page - then stopped.
 A line he had just read **wasn’t there**.
 Space where ink used to be.
 He closed the binder and opened it again.
 The gap slid like a bubble under paint.

 *Because you looked in a way that matched a dormant watch pattern,* RAE said. *Or because the prep routine for the upgrade woke a lint trap of old conditions.
 Low confidence.*